dwalleck/darylwalleck/content/post/why-i-fail-at-leetcode/index.md

 After taking five minutes to clear my head, rational thought returned to my brain, and I realized how convoluted the solution I was trying to develop was.
-I wiped out most of my code and used a Counter (for those who are not Python developers, a counter is a quick way to create a hash set from a list where the key in this case was a character, and the value was the number of occurrences of the character).
+I wiped out most of my code and used a Counter (for those who are not Python developers, a Counter is a quick way to create a hash set from a list where the key in this case was a character, and the value was the number of occurrences of the character).
 I hoped because I was allowed extra time to complete the task that it meant that the interviewer was confident enough that concerns about